 Activating Following Distance

-Step 2: Toggle the AI setting On.
+- Enable the AI Event Detection setting.
 You will know it is on when the toggle turns green.

-Optional: The camera height will be automatically determined based on vehicle type.
-If you need to adjust the camera height, you can do so by going to the Individual Vehicle page.
+(Optional) The camera height will be automatically determined based on vehicle type.
+To adjust the camera height, you can do so by going to the Individual Vehicle page.